 Lastly, in the Mining Mode, the goal is to conquer and occupy a mining pool to mine FINA tokens.
 Players will be able to enter different types of mining pools depending on the highest hero grades on their team.
 Higher levels of mines do generate more FINA tokens.
 Players can discover a mining pool and claim ownership after defeating the NPC enemies that occupy it.

-In order to start playing the game, you need to connect your wallet, create a Defina account, own four heroes alongside some FINA tokens, and download the game.
+In order to start playing this NFT strategy game, you need to connect your wallet, create a Defina account, own four heroes alongside some FINA tokens, and download the game.
 Open the official Defina website and connect your Metamask wallet; you can see this option at the top-right of the website.
 Then, you can create and verify your account by checking your email.

 Your account should look like this after connecting your wallet, purchasing NFTs, and transferring your characters.